Peugeot 208 (2019) Review

 Peugeot 208 (2019) At A Glance

-The new Peugeot 208 will start at around £16,000 when it arrives in summer 2019.
-It will be available with petrol and diesel engines, as well as an electric version badged the e-208 with a range of up to 211 miles.
+The new Peugeot 208 and new model Vauxhall Corsa went on sale in October 2019 at prices from £16,250.
+It is available with petrol and diesel engines, as well as an electric version badged the e-208 with a range of up to 211 miles.

-Buyers can choose from a 1.2-litre three-cylinder petrol engine in 75, 100 or 130PS guises or a BlueHDi 1.5-litre diesel engine with 100PS.
-There's also a choice of six-speed manual or eight-speed automatic gearboxes.
+Buyers can choose from a 1.2-litre three-cylinder petrol engine with 75, 100 or 130PS or a BlueHDi 1.5-litre diesel engine with 100PS.
+There's also a choice of six-speed manual or EAT8 eight-speed automatic gearboxes.

 The interior of the 208 is inspired by the tech laden 508, with an abundance of soft-touch materials and a compact steering wheel that's complemented by a minimalist dashboard design.
 The 3D digital instrument panel can be projected like a hologram via the colour touchscreen.

 There's also a seven- or ten-inch touchscreen display, depending on trim level, which provides Apple CarPlay and Android Auto connectivity.
 Peugeot is offering a host of driver assistance technology including adaptive cruise control, active lane keeping assist and automatic headlight dipping.

 Prices initially from £16,250 to £23,350 for the 208 1.2 Puretech 130 GT Line EAT8.
 The all-electric e-208 is likely to follow prices of the Vauxhall Corsa-e at around £30,000, minus the £3,500 Government Grant.

 We need your help with our latest Satisfaction Index, so that we can help others make a smarter car buying decision.
 What's it like to live with your car?
 Love it?
 Loath it?
 We want to know.
 Let us know about your car - it will only take a few minutes and you could be helping thousands of others.Help us with the Honest John Satisfaction Index now